Parsoa/SVDSS/README.md

 ### Call SVs

 We are now ready to call SVs.
-Run (note that the input `.bam` must be indexed using `samtools index` before running this):
+Run (note that the input `.bam` must be sorted and indexed using `samtools` before running this):

 ```
 SVDSS call --reference GRCh38.fasta --bam smoothed.selective.bam --workdir $PWD --batches N
 ```

 You can filter the reported SVs by passing the `--min-sv-length` and `--min-cluster-weight` options.
 These options control the minimum length and minimum number of supporting superstrings for the reported SVs.
 Higher values for `--min-cluster-weight` will increase precision at the cost of reducing recall.
-For a 30x coverage sample, `--min-cluster-weight 4` produced the best results in our experiments.
+For a diploid 30x coverage sample, `--min-cluster-weight 2` produced the best results in our experiments.
+For a haploid 30x sample, instead, `--min-cluster-weight 4` produced the best results.

-This commands output two files: `svs_poa.vcf` that includes the SV calls and `poa.sam` which includes alignments of POA contigs to the reference genome.
+This commands output two files: `svs_poa.vcf` that includes the SV calls and `poa.sam` which includes alignments of POA contigs to the reference genome (these POA consensus are used to call SVs).

 ### Snakemake workflow